Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 GitHub Pages
 - The project was deployed to GitHub Pages using the following steps...

-1.Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository

-2.At the top of the Repository (not top of page), locate the "Settings" button on the menu.
+2. At the top of the Repository (not top of page), locate the "Settings" button on the menu.

-3.Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.

-4.Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Master Branch".

-5.The page will automatically refresh.
+5. The page will automatically refresh.

-6.Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+ ### Pushing To GitHub

 - Committing every few lines of code.

 - Pushing the code to Github at the end of each writing session.